These terms are effective as of 1 January 2022, and has been amended on 3 April 2022.

 a.
 Privacy Policy

-Eperoto may process data of data subjects who are the clients of the User.
-Eperoto asks the User to ensure that the data subjects are informed about Eperoto’s data processing and to inform them where data subjects can reach Eperoto’s Privacy Policy.
+Eperoto may process data of data subjects who are employees, clients, or customers of the User.
+Eperoto asks the User to ensure that the data subjects are informed about Eperoto’s data processing and if relevant, to inform them where data subjects can reach Eperoto’s Privacy Policy and these General Terms and Conditions.

 b.
 Data Processing Agreement

-Eperoto may processes personal data on behalf of the User Therefore Eperoto and User enters into a Data Processing Agreement according to Article 28 of the GDPR.
+Eperoto processes personal data on behalf of the User.
+Therefore, Eperoto and User enters into a Data Processing Agreement (as required by Article 28 of the GDPR).
 The Data Processing Agreement is binding on Eperoto regarding the User and sets out the subject-matter and duration of the processing, the nature and purpose of the processing, the type of personal data and categories of data subjects and the obligations and rights of the user.

-The Data Processing Agreement forms an integral part of this General Terms and Conditions as Appendix 1.
+The Data Processing Agreement forms an integral part of Eperoto’s General Terms and Conditions as Appendix 1.

 The contractual relationship of Eperoto and the User will be governed by and interpreted under the laws of Sweden, without regard to its conflict of laws principles.